 Household consumption in the Netherlands increased 7.3 percent year-on-year in May of 2022, slowing sharply from a 12.6 percent rise in the previous month, pointing to the weakest growth since last December, amid a high base effect last year.
 Spending on services rose softer (19.4 percent vs 27.1 percent in April), mainly telephone and internet subscriptions, insurance, a visit to the hairdresser, a restaurant or a football match.
 In addition, spending on durable consumer goods fell (-6.9 percent vs 8.2 percent), particularly in spending of passenger cars and home furnishing.
 Also, consumption of food fell by 5.3 percent from a year earlier. source: Statistics Netherlands

 Personal Spending in Netherlands averaged 0.85 percent from 2000 until 2022, reaching an all time high of 13.40 percent in February of 2022 and a record low of -17.40 percent in April of 2020.
 This page provides - Netherlands Consumer Spending MoM- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Netherlands Household Consumption YoY - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Personal Spending in Netherlands is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Personal Spending in Netherlands to stand at 2.39 in 12 months time.
-In the long-term, the Netherlands Household Consumption YoY is projected to trend around 1.00 percent in 2020, according to our econometric models.
+Personal Spending in Netherlands is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Netherlands Household Consumption YoY is projected to trend around 2.50 percent in 2023 and 2.10 percent in 2024, according to our econometric models.